 About

-I am an applied economist and a research associate in LUISS Guido Carli as part of the Horizon Europe project BridgeGap.
+I am an applied economist and a research associate in LUISS Guido Carli working in the Horizon Europe project BridgeGap.

 Previously, I was an ESRC-funded PhD student at the London School of Economics and Political Science.
 My research looks at the interplay between corruption, favoritism and social norms using econometrics and experiments (lab and survey).
 Moreover, I study how question framing in surveys leads to biases in the measurement of bribery in healthcare.
 My work on conflicts of interest between the pharmaceutical industry and patient organizations (alongside Arianna Gentilini) has been published in top-ranked peer-reviewed journals such as the BMJ and BMJ Open and has received media coverage from the Guardian.